 How to Get to Ancient Isthmia

-The easiest way to get to all the sites in Corinth is to rent your own car.
+The easiest way to get to all the sites in Corinth is to rent a car.
 If this is not possible, you can get a bus from Athens here.

 Travel Guides To Greece